 The inability to stop and deal with the latest emergencies has been overwhelming, but the company acknowledges that it is part of the process.
 Overall, setting targets has helped King and the team be “much more focused every day”.
 Being values and purpose-driven has also made it easier for Beezee Bodies to make decisions, by asking at each turn: “Does this serve our mission and does it help us get to our North Star?”

-“When we were younger, we’d do crazy hours without any side effects, but this only lasts so long,” King revealed.
+“When we were younger, we’d do crazy hours without any side effects, but this only lasts so long,” King said.
 “We learned that we had to prioritise the long-term health of the business and ourselves.
 And getting the time to focus on long-term priorities feels good.”